Specialities

 AOA: Not important

-Due to racial and gender disparities in the selection process, some schools no longer have AOA, so IM programs are fine without having it.
-But the most famous programs in the country (and/or those with more NIH funding that we have) typically only interview UMN students from the top tier of grades--so AOA or near AOA.
+Due to historical racial and gender disparities in the selection process, some schools no longer have AOA, so most IM programs are fine without having it.
+Some programs will look for it, but in general IM programs are moving away from utilizing AOA as a selection criteria.

-Not all schools have GHHS either, so again, programs do not consider it a requirement.
+Not all schools have GHHS, so again, programs do not consider it a requirement.
 If it is available, as it is at UMN, then it’s a plus, but not a requirement.

 Applying to Programs